pavidhiman/ADXL345/README.md

-# ADXL345
+# ADXL345 Accelerometer
-# Test script to run the ADXL345 accelerometer with a Zip Test Board to provide power and an actuator which controls the internal DUT (device under test) configurations.
+Test script to run the ADXL345 accelerometer with a Zip Test Board to provide power and an actuator which controls the internal DUT (device under test) configurations.

-# All key threshold values were taken from the Analog Devices ADXL345 datasheet.
+All key threshold values were taken from the Analog Devices ADXL345 datasheet.
 This script was written for a 16g full-resolution sensor and specifically:

     > Configures the accelerometer to output valid x,y,z measurements at the maximum data rate (currently 800 Hz)
     > Runs self-tests to ensure the results are within acceptable ranges